New world order? Pandemic and war rattle globalisation

 But the war in Ukraine is a chance for China to reduce its reliance on the US dollar.
 The Wall Street Journal reported that Beijing is in talks with Saudi Arabia to buy oil in yuan instead of dollars.

 “China will continue to build foundations for the future,” Bao said.
-“The financial decoupling is accelerating.”
+“The financial decoupling is accelerating.”—AFP

 Comments